Oregon State Holds No. 22 California Scoreless for a Tie

 The Beavers came out attacking in the first half, holding possession for much of the 45 minutes.

 Before Oregon State had secured its first corner kick in the 12th minute, sophomore trio Brianna McReynolds, Abby Schwartz, and Sophie Conrad each followed a shot from redshirt-senior Nicole Nickerson with one of their own.

 Falling back on defense, the Golden Bears kicked their first shot, for a save from junior keeper Bridgette Skiba, shortly after the Beavers' first corner kick.

 In a similar fashion, California's first corner kick led to a change of possession and OSU notched two more chances at a goal with two corners.

-As the first half wrapped up, junior McKenzie Weinert (for OSU) and Lily Arbabaraghi (for Cal) both launched an attempt on goal for Oregon State's fifth and California's third shot.
+As the first half wrapped up, redshirt-junior McKenzie Weinert and Cal's Lily Arbabaraghi both launched an attempt on goal for Oregon State's fifth and California's third shot.

 In the second half, the Beavers had to take on more of a defensive play with the Golden Bears' consistent attack.

 Just over one minute into the half, the OSU defense stopped a close call with a save from Skiba and a block on the rebounded shot from redshirt-sophomore Madison Ellsworth.

 Oregon State continued to take its chances but the Beavers were unable to take their next shot until the 78th minute.

 The final 12 minutes of regulation saw three shots from Oregon State and two from California.